dianedouglas/cameron_bakery/README.md

 * Create a user for the database: username = "cameron", password = "cameron"
 * Point browser to localhost
 * Site maintenance account info: username = "cameron", password = "cameron"

+## Goals

+The purpose of this project is to clone an existing repo, and to fix any bugs and add functionality.